The jewel of South Australia, Adelaide’s gastronomic scene is a melting pot of cultures and cuisines.

 Casual Italian eatery with a big fan base

 One of the best Italian restaurants in Adelaide, Andre’s Cucina & Polenta Bar serves regional food in its purest form.
 A big hit with locals, this Frome Street venue has a convivial atmosphere that you’ll want to bottle up and take home with you.
-The go-to aperitif of many Australians, starting a meal off with an Aperol Spritz is a celebrated tradition here.
+Starting a meal off with an Aperol Spritz, the go-to aperitif of many Australians, is a celebrated tradition here.
 What’s more, the chef’s dish recommendations will be the best advice you’ll hear all week.
 Buon appetito!

 Address: 94 Frome Street, Adelaide SA 5000